The Flower of Immortality

 Whoever witnesses Anna Vinnitskaya in concert is inevitably enthralled by the aura of this artist.
-Audiences and critics alike celebrate her ability to paint grand canvases and spark spectacular fireworks.
-Her technical splendour is not a virtuosic means in itself, but blends with a natural, always colourful sound.
+Audiences and critics alike celebrate her ability to paint grand canvases, aside from sparking spectacular fireworks.
+Her technical splendor is not a virtuosic means in itself, but blends with a natural, always colorful sound.
 Anna Vinnitskaya is a major pianist of our time who tells stories with her music.

 The first prize at the Concours Reine Elisabeth in Brussels in 2007 marked the beginning of Anna Vinnitskaya’s international career.
-Among the conductors with whom she has collaborated are stars of the younger generation such as Andris Nelsons, Kirill Petrenko or Krzysztof Urbanski, as well as seasoned masters such as Charles Dutoit, Vladimir Fedoseyev and Marek Janowski.
+She is a valued partner of the great orchestras and conductors such as Marek Janowski, Krzysztof Urbański, Kirill Petrenko, Andris Nelsons, Alan Gilbert or Mirga Gražinytė-Tyla.

-Anna Vinnitskaya’s recordings have been recognized with numerous awards, such as the Diapason d’Or, the Gramophone Editor’s Choice and the ECHO Klassik.
+Anna Vinnitskaya’s recordings have been recognised with numerous awards, such as the Diapason d’Or, the Gramophone Editor’s Choice and the ECHO Klassik.
 On her latest albums she presents works by Rachmaninov with the NDR Elbphilharmonie Orchester and Krzysztof Urbański and Bach’s piano concertos with Evgeni Koroliov, Ljupka Hadzi Georgieva and the Kammerakademie Potsdam (Alpha Classics/Outhere Music).